Many or all companies we feature compensate us. Compensation and editorial

 6. Pay off your old loans.
 Your lender should handle this step by using the loan proceeds to pay off your balances.
 However, until you’ve verified that your old loans are paid in full, you’ll need to keep up with the monthly payments.
 Otherwise, you could get hit with a late payment penalty, and your credit score might fall.

-Dive deeper with our refinancing student loans article to get all the details.
+Dive deeper into refinancing student loans for all the details.

 Andrew Steger